rYamal4/passengerflow/README.md

 #### Option 3: Running with Docker

-Run the application using Docker Compose (requires `.env` file with environment variables):
+Run the application using Docker Compose:

 ```bash
 # If you have your own PostgreSQL database